16 Examples of AI in Customer Service

 Customer-facing AI technologies

 AI customer service technologies have given rise to a wide range of customer-facing platforms, all of which help companies provide a level of service beyond human capacity.
-In fact, Gartner predicts that by 2020, 85% of all customer interactions will no longer be managed by humans.
 Customer-facing AI technologies are especially relevant to assisting in customer identification, call classification/routing, chatbots and predictive personalization.

 Biometrics refers to body measurements and calculations for the purpose of authentication, identification and access control.
 Physical biometric solutions analyze parts of the human body, such as a person’s face, iris or fingerprints, while behavioral biometric solutions analyze other characteristics, such as gait, voice, or interaction with a device.
-The field is becoming increasingly mainstream with a 2017 Tractica report predicting that biometric hardware and software revenue will grow to $15.1 billion worldwide by 2025, with a CAGR of 22.9 percent.
+The field is going mainstream with a 2017 Tractica report predicting that biometric hardware and software revenue will grow into a $15.1 billion worldwide market by 2025, at a CAGR of 22.9 percent.

 Face and voice recognition

-Facial recognition identifies and verifies an individual by comparing facial features from a digital image or video to a face database.
-For example, an AI-based algorithm may analyze the distance between the eyes, the shape of the jaw or the width of the nose, and then use the data to find a match in a database.
+Facial recognition identifies and verifies an individual by comparing facial features from a digital image or video to a database.
+For example, an AI-based algorithm may analyze the distance between the eyes, the shape of the jaw or the width of the nose, and then use the data to find a match.
 Voice recognition, meanwhile, digitizes words and encodes them with data such as pitch, cadence and tone, and then forms a unique voiceprint related to an individual.
 This voiceprint can then be used to identify and authenticate the speaker.

 AI technologies have come a long way toward optimizing back-end customer service processes, ensuring companies are as efficient and cost-effective as possible.
 Utilizing robotic process automation (RPA) in contact centers has been proven to reduce costs and increase operational efficiencies.
 Back office AI customer service technologies are especially relevant to assisting in workload management, agent productivity and high-level data analysis of contact center performance.

-Computer vision AI technologies involve the processing and analysis of digital images and videos to automatically understand their meaning and context.
-Their accuracy for object recognition enables the machine to identify an object within an image, classify and distinguish it from other objects, and identify parts within the object.
-Computer vision AI customer service technologies can reduce the workload of contact center agents either through assisted service mode – to route visual customer enquiries, interpret them and assist the agent with visual decision support tools – or in self-service mode, where customers visually interact with visual assistants that visually guide them to self-resolution, thereby alleviating pressure on human agents.
+Computer Vision AI technologies involve the processing and analysis of digital images and videos to automatically understand their meaning and context.
+Their accuracy for object recognition enables the system to identify an object within an image, classify and distinguish it from other objects, and identify parts within the object.

-The same computer vision AI technology that interconnects humans with technology to provide superior CX can also be utilized to reduce contact center agent workload through better agent decision-making and company-wide knowledge sharing through the creation of dynamic visual knowledge bases.
-The agent and machine collaborate during the agent-customer interaction, with the agent’s performance enhanced by the computer’s ability to provide real-time resolution suggestions.
+The same Computer Vision AI technology that interconnects humans with technology to provide superior CX can also be utilized to make contact center reps’ jobs easier.
+It enhances agent decision-making and company-wide knowledge sharing through the creation of dynamic visual knowledge bases.
+The agent and system collaborate during each customer interaction, with the agent’s performance enhanced by the computer’s ability to provide real-time resolution suggestions.
 This model is especially effective when the contact center is required to handle large call volumes or highly complex episodes.